junxit/us-congress-bills-110/bill.md

   >     - **(B)** the nature of the Head Start services and of the Early Head Start services provided to limited English proficient children and their families, including the types, content, duration, intensity, and costs of family services, language assistance, and educational services;
   >     - **(C)** procedures in Head Start programs for assessing language needs and for making the transition of limited English proficient children to kindergarten, including the extent to which Head Start programs meet the requirements of section 642A for limited English proficient children;
   >     - **(D)** the qualifications and training provided to Head Start teachers and Early Head Start teachers who serve limited English proficient children and their families;
+  >     - **(E)** the home languages of Head Start and Early Head Start teachers;
-  >     - **(E)** the rate of progress made by limited English proficient children and their families in Head Start programs and in Early Head Start programs, including—
+  >     - **(F)** the rate of progress made by limited English proficient children and their families in Head Start programs and in Early Head Start programs, including—
   >       - **(i)** the rate of progress made by limited English proficient children toward meeting the additional educational standards described in section 641A(a)(1)(B)(ii) while enrolled in Head Start programs;
   >       - **(ii)** the correlation between such progress and the type and quality of instruction and educational programs provided to limited English proficient children; and
   >       - **(iii)** the correlation between such progress and the health and family services provided by Head Start programs to limited English proficient children and their families; and
-  >     - **(F)** the extent to which Head Start programs make use of funds under section 640(a)(3) to improve the quality of Head Start services provided to limited English proficient children and their families.
+  >     - **(G)** the extent to which Head Start programs make use of funds under section 640(a)(3) to improve the quality of Head Start services provided to limited English proficient children and their families.
+  > - **(i)** *Children, families, and programs affected by hurricanes katrina and rita*
+  >   - **(1)** *Purpose* The purpose of this subsection is to evaluate the status of Head Start and Early Head Start programs affected by Hurricanes Katrina and Rita as well as the challenges those programs have faced in reestablishing themselves and reenrolling eligible children and families, with the ultimate goal of providing all Head Start and Early Head Start programs with recommendations for developing and implementing disaster plans.
+  >   - **(2)** *Definition* The term “areas affected by Hurricanes Katrina and Rita” means any parish or county for which it was determined that assistance was warranted from the Federal Government under the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5121 et seq.) as a result of Hurricanes Katrina and Rita.
+  >   - **(3)** *Study* The Secretary shall conduct a study on the status of children and families participating in Head Start and Early Head Start programs in areas affected by Hurricanes Katrina and Rita.
+  >   - **(4)** *Report* Not later than 1 year after the date of the enactment of the Improving Head Start Act of 2007, the Secretary shall prepare and submit to Congress a report containing the results of such study, including
+  >     - **(A)** information on the population served, including—
+  >       - **(i)** the number of children and families participating in Head Start and Early Head Start programs in areas affected by Hurricanes Katrina and Rita before and after Hurricanes Katrina and Rita;
+  >       - **(ii)** the demographics of such children and families; and
+  >       - **(iii)** the geographical distribution of such children and families;
+  >     - **(B)** information on staff and programs, including—
+  >       - **(i)** the number and geographic distribution of staff serving Head Start and Early Head Start children and families from areas affected by Hurricanes Katrina and Rita;
+  >       - **(ii)** the current status, including employment status and geographic location, of Head Start and Early Head Start staff serving in areas affected by Hurricanes Katrina and Rita prior to Hurricanes Katrina and Rita; and
+  >       - **(iii)** the response and recovery efforts of Head Start and Early Head Start staff serving in areas affected by Hurricanes Katrina and Rita
+  >     - **(C)** information on facilities, including—
+  >       - **(i)** the number of Head Start and Early Head Start facilities operating prior to Hurricanes Katrina and Rita in areas affected by Hurricanes Katrina and Rita;
+  >       - **(ii)** the current status of each such facility; and
+  >       - **(iii)** information on any new Head Start or Early Head Start facility that has opened in areas affected by Hurricanes Katrina and Rita or that serves children and families who lived in areas affected by Hurricanes Katrina and Rita at the time of Hurricanes Katrina and Rita;
+  >     - **(D)** information on coordination with the Federal Emergency Management Agency (FEMA) in areas affected by Hurricanes Katrina and Rita, including—
+  >       - **(i)** areas of success that Head Start agencies and programs had in working with FEMA;
+  >       - **(ii)** challenges that Head Start agencies and programs had in working with FEMA; and
+  >       - **(iii)** the number of Head Start families that received individualized assistance (as defined under the Robert T. Stafford Disaster Relief and Emergency Act) and the types of assistance received by such families.
+  >     - **(E)** challenges that were faced by Head Start and Early Head Start programs and families in areas affected by Hurricanes Katrina and Rita including—
+  >       - **(i)** the availability of Head Start services for families displaced during the period of transition;
+  >       - **(ii)** identification of and outreach to families displaced by the Hurricanes Katrina and Rita; and
+  >       - **(iii)** the extent to which non-Federal disaster assistance was available to Head Start agencies and programs, and coordination of such services with non-Federal disaster assistance resources.
+  >   - **(5)** *Disaster plan preparedness* Not later than 1 year after the date of the enactment of Improving Head Start Act of 2007, the Secretary shall prepare and submit to Congress, Head Start disaster plan recommendations based upon the report initiated in paragraph (4), including recommendations for prevention, preparedness, response, and recovery, that can be used to advise Head Start and Early Head Start programs in the development and implementation of disaster plans.

 ## § 20.
 Reports

-Section 650 of the of the Head Start Act (42 U.S.C.
+Section 650 of the Head Start Act (42 U.S.C.
 9846) is amended—

 - **(1)** in subsection (a)—
   - **(A)** by striking “Committee on Education and the Workforce of the House of Representatives and the Committee on Labor and Human Resources of the Senate” each place it appears and inserting “Committee on Education and Labor of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate”,
   - **(B)** by striking “and non-English language background children” and inserting “children, homeless children, children in foster care, and limited English proficient children”, and
-  - **(C)** in paragraph (8) by inserting “homelessness, whether the child is in foster care or was referred by a child welfare agency,” after “, background”, and
+  - **(C)** in paragraph (8) by inserting “homelessness, whether the child is in foster care or was referred by a child welfare agency,” after “ background,”, and
 - **(2)** by adding at the end the following:
   > - **(c)** *Set-Aside Activities* Not later than 60 days after the end of each fiscal year, the Secretary shall submit to the Committee on Education and Labor of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate, a report detailing the different amounts of expenditures under section 640(a)(2) and the activities carried out thereunder.
   > - **(d)** *Fiscal protocol* The Secretary shall conduct an annual review to assess whether the design and implementation of the triennial reviews described in section 641A(c) include compliance procedures that provide reasonable assurance that Head Start agencies are complying with applicable fiscal laws and regulations.
 The Secretary shall report the findings and conclusions of the annual review to the House Committee on Education and Labor, and the Senate Committee on Health, Education, Labor and Pensions within 30 days of completing the review.
+  > - **(e)** *Use of Individualized Education Plans* The Secretary shall track the use of Head Start Individualized Education Plans by Head Start agencies in order to evaluate the reasons why Head Start agencies are opting not to use Individualized Education Plans for children with disabilities (as specified in the Individuals With Disabilities Education Act (20 U.S.C.
+1414(d)), whether Head Start Individualized Education Plans are used to provide services prior to the development of an Individualized Education Plan, as required under the Individuals With Disabilities Education Act, and the length of time programs use Head Start Individualized Education Plans before an Individualized Education Plan as required under Individuals With Disabilities Education Act is developed.
+The Secretary shall provide a report to the Committee on Education and Labor of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate, not later than 1 year after the date of the enactment of the Improving Head Start Act of 2007.
+  > - **(f)** *Evaluation and recommendations regarding obesity prevention* The Secretary shall evaluate and publish regulations on the issue of and concerns related to preventing and reducing obesity in children who participate in Head Start programs and shall consult, at a minimum, with experts in child and maternal health, child development, child and family nutrition and physical education, to determine the effective methods by which Head Start agencies can help address childhood obesity.
+The regulations should include guidance on how Head Start agencies can incorporate, at a minimum, more physical activity and nutrition education into such programs related to preventing and reducing obesity.
+Not later than 1 year after the effective date of this subsection, the Secretary shall submit to the House Committee on Education and Labor and the Senate Committee on Health, Education, Labor and Pensions, a report containing such recommendations and the results of such evaluation.

 ## § 21.
 Wages and compensation

-Section 653 of the of the Head Start Act (42 U.S.C.
+Section 653 of the Head Start Act (42 U.S.C.
 9848) is amended to read as follows:

 > ## § 653.
 Wages and compensation
 >
 > - **(a)** *Comparability of Wages* The Secretary shall take such action as may be necessary to assure that persons employed in carrying out programs financed under this subchapter shall not receive compensation at a rate which is (1) in excess of the average rate of compensation paid in the area where the program is carried out to a substantial number of the persons providing substantially comparable services, or in excess of the average rate of compensation paid to a substantial number of the persons providing substantially comparable services in the area of the person’s immediately preceding employment, whichever is higher; or (2) less than the minimum wage rate prescribed in section 6(a)(1) of the Fair Labor Standards Act of 1938.
 The Secretary shall encourage Head Start agencies to provide compensation according to salary scales that are based on training and experience.
-> - **(b)** *Federal Rate Limitation* Notwithstanding any other provision of law, no Federal funds shall be used to pay all or any part of the compensation of an individual employed by a Head Start agency in carrying out programs under this subchapter, either as direct or indirect costs of any proration thereof, at a rate in excess of the rate then payable for level II of the Executive Schedule under section 5316 of title 5, United State Code.
+> - **(b)** *Federal Rate Limitation* Notwithstanding any other provision of law, no Federal funds shall be used to pay all or any part of the compensation of an individual employed by a Head Start agency in carrying out programs under this subchapter, either as direct or indirect costs of any proration thereof, at a rate in excess of the rate then payable for level II of the Executive Schedule under section 5313 of title 5, United States Code.

+## § 22.
+Limitation on certain uses of funds

+The Head Start Act (42 U.S.C.
+9858 et seq.) is amended by adding at the end the following:

+> ## § 656A.
+Limitation on certain uses of funds
+>
+> No funds made available to carry out this subchapter may be used—
+>
+> - **(1)** for publicity or propaganda purposes not heretofore authorized by the Congress; or
+> - **(2)** unless authorized by law in effect on the effective date of this section, to produce any pre-packaged news story intended for broadcast or distribution unless such story includes a clear notification contained within the text or audio of such story stating that the prepackaged news story was prepared or funded by the Department of Health and Human Services.